If you're looking for Ask A Pony examples, they have their own page now.

-In general, it's pretty heartbreaking to see fellow bronies being made fun of; being called retarded manchildren from liking a "little girl's show", being told that they're furries who only watch it to "clop", etc. There was even a (true) story about a boy who's very own mother kicked him out of the house after she caught him watching the show.
+In general, it's pretty heartbreaking to see fellow bronies being made fun of; being called retarded manchildren from liking a "little girl's show", being told that they're furries who only watch it to "clop", etc. There was even a (true) story about a 15-year-old boy who's very own mother kicked him out of the house after she caught him watching the show.
 A lot of people step up to defend bronies, but it seems that as long as the show exists, bronies will be outcasts.

 The Fall of Twilight Sparkle, an Alternate Ending for the second episode in which Applejack fails to grab onto Twilight in time when the mountain collapses.
 There's so much tear jerking in here, it's hard to identify one specific example.